percoco2000/Xjoypad/README.txt

-Made some adjustment to compile with new tools xjoypad.c is the original version, it relies on sendevent.c Xjoypad is the modified version.
+Made some adjustment to compile with new tools xjoypad.c is the original version, it relies on sendevent.c Xjoypad.C is the modified version.
 Some code clean-up and integrated the function from sendevent.c

 XJOYPAD 0.01B Manual